bevyengine/rfcs/rfcs/74-macro-derived-substates.md

 This logic consists of 3 methods:
 - Transition substates - Run core transition logic for all substate fields,
 - Exit substates - Starting from leaf, run `OnExit` for all substate fields, then self,
-- Enter substates - Starting from leaf, run `OnEnter` for all substate fields, then self.
+- Enter substates - Run `OnEnter` for self, then all substate fields ending at leafs.

 ```rs
 trait States {